 A prolific writer, Joe is the author of three books on school leadership which have sold worldwide.
 And many of Joe’s articles on the politics of education have been published nationally.

 Joe has been a Rotary member for more than 30 years.
 He is a past president of the Rotary Club of Philadelphia and led the Philadelphia Rotary during its centennial year celebration in 2010-11.
 For many years, Joe coordinated the rigorous process Rotary scholarship winners.
-With Joe’s mentoring and guidance, ten different Rotary scholars from the Philadelphia area have gone overseas to study.
-And Joe has coordinated and monitored the visits of 23 international Rotary scholarship recipients who have studied in the Philadelphia area (mostly at the University of Pennsylvania).
+With Joe’s mentoring and guidance, ten different Rotary scholars (including four winners of the Rotary International Peace Fellowships) from the Philadelphia area have gone overseas to study.
+Joe has coordinated and monitored the visits of 23 international Rotary scholarship recipients who have studied in the Philadelphia area (mostly at the University of Pennsylvania).